iMED: Temporary health insurance for international students

 Who is eligible and how do I get enrolled?

 All new international students who are charged AMS/GSS student fees are automatically enrolled in iMED when you register in your first on-campus (in-person) course.
 Check your Workday Account Activity to confirm you are charged for iMED.
-If you do not see the iMED fee listed, contact International Student Advising.

 Who is not eligible for iMED?